 The 10 Best Drill Bit Sets

 This wiki has been updated 36 times since it was first published in October of 2015.
 Whether you are a professional contractor or an occasional home DIYer, you'll find one of these drill bit sets perfect for your next project.
 We've included a range of options, from pocket-sized kits with all the most commonly needed sizes to those that come with anything you could possibly want for metal, plastic, wood, or masonry, so you'll always have the right tool for the job.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes